kennywall/import-test/_posts/2008-12-30-work-management-vs-social-networking.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>When I start working I tend to open a handful of work-based applications that I need open all the time while I work.A few of the must have applications are:
+{% include JB/setup %}<p>When I start working I tend to open a handful of work-based applications that I need open all the time while I work.
+A few of the must have applications are:

 	Google Home Page
 	GMail